Video: Beyond The Peloton on Cyclingnews | Cyclingnews.com

 Video: Beyond The Peloton on Cyclingnews

 Beyond The Peloton is Garmin-Cervelo's unique and insider series following the team throughout the season.
-The project started in 2009 when the team was called Cervelo TestTeam and was a fundamental part of the team's willingness and desire to bring fans access to the riders and staff.
+The project started in 2009 when the team were Cevelo TestTeam and was a fundamental part of the team's willingness and desire to bring fans access to the riders and staff.

+For 2011 the series is back and better than ever.
+In episode one the team talk about the new alliance between Garmin and Cervelo and head into Omloop Het Nieuwsblad and Kuurne-Brussel-Kuurne.

+In episode two the team head into the first Classics of the 2011 season, Milan-San Remo.
+The team are one of the favourites for the win and the episode talks you through the build up, team meeting and the race action.

 Cyclingnews Newsletter